- Written by Dan

 By Ryan Murdock

-Christmas can be a lonely time for the expat abroad—especially if you’re living in a place that doesn’t celebrate the way you do back home.
+Christmas can be a lonely time for the expat abroad—especially if they're living where people don't celebrate the holiday at all.

 If that sounds like your holiday experience, then I suggest you put one or two more time zones between you and your home.
 You’ll thank me later.

-Spend Xmas with local friends to see how they celebrate—or invite expat friends over for a holiday feast of your own
+1. Spend Christmas with local friends to see how they celebrate—or invite expat friends over for a holiday feast of your own

 During our first year in Malta, my wife and I were invited to our landlord’s home to spend Christmas with her family.